AzureCosmosDB/iot-solution-accelerator/Quickstart.md

    ![The steps to start the job as described are displayed.](media/stream-analytics-start-job.png 'Start job')

-## Exercise 2: Deploying Function Apps and Web App
+## Section 2: Deploying Function Apps and Web App

 In the architecture for this scenario, Azure functions play a major role in event processing.
 These functions execute within an Azure Function App, Microsoft's serverless solution for easily running small pieces of code, or "functions," in the cloud.
 You can write just the code you need for the problem at hand, without worrying about a whole application or the infrastructure to run it.
 Functions can make development even more productive, and you can use your development language of choice, such as C#, F#, Node.js, Java, or PHP.

-Before we dive into this exercise, let's go over how the functions and Web App fit into our architecture.
+Before we dive into this section, let's go over how the functions and Web App fit into our architecture.

 There are three Function Apps and one Web App in the solution.
 The Function Apps handle event processing within two stages of the data pipeline, and the Web App is used to perform CRUD operations against data stored in Cosmos DB.